 Lunch: At a local sandwich shop; soda and water included.

-Afternoon: While continuing to walk through the streets of Salem, we’ll hear from a local historian for a lecture about the events of 1692.
+Afternoon: While continuing to walk through the streets of Salem, listen to a local historian speak about the events of 1692.
 This tightly-woven narrative chronicles the events of the infamous Salem Witch Trials and examines the social, legal, and economic forces that led to the executions — for witchcraft — of 20 innocent people.
 Our expert will then lead a leisurely walk to historic sites connected with the witch trials.
-We'll see the Salem's Witch Memorial and a 17th century burial ground that guarantees goosebumps.
+We will see the Salem's Witch Memorial and a 17th century burial ground that guarantees goosebumps.

 Dinner: Hotel plated meal.

-Activity note: Walking up to 1 mile throughout the day, uneven ground, cobblestones, grass.
-Depending on group size, different houses and locations may be visited at the Salem Maritime Historic Site.
+Activity note: Walking up to 1 mile; Salem streets, uneven ground, cobblestones.
 Limited wheelchair accessibility at Yin Yu Tang.

 Breakfast: Hotel buffet.